 You don’t have to be a digital transformation expert to know that mobile and device usage is pretty much ubiquitous.
-The age of the desktop – maybe even that of the laptop – is virtually over.
-So, if you aren’t planning for a proliferation of devices and a myriad of different but integrated user experiences, chances are your plan is already redundant.
+So if you aren’t planning for a proliferation of devices and different but integrated user experiences, chances are your plan is already redundant.

-Any digital transformation plan focused solely on today’s patterns of user behaviour will be obsolete before it gets started.
-The next five to ten years will bring changes on a scale even greater than anything we’ve seen so far: big data, smart algorithms, personalisation, one-to-one marketing relationships and nanotech — all are set to revolutionise our lives in ways we’ve barely begun to understand.
+Any digital transformation plan focused solely on today’s patterns of user behaviour will be obsolete before it begins.
+The next five to ten years will bring changes on a scale even greater than anything we’ve seen so far: AI, big data, smart algorithms, personalisation, one-to-one marketing relationships and nanotech — all are set to revolutionise our lives in ways we’ve barely begun to understand.